Best & Worst Chrysler 300 Years

 Conclusion

-On the flip side, you might want to think twice before pulling the trigger on 2005-2008 and 2011-2014 models – they’ve got more baggage than a international flight.
+On the flip side, you might want to think twice before pulling the trigger on 2005-2008 and 2011-2014 models – they’ve got more issues than a global flight.

-Now it’s your turn – what features top your must-have list for a Chrysler 300?
+Now it’s your turn – what features top your vital list for a Chrysler 300?
 Performance?
 Luxury touches?
-Cutting-edge tech?
+State-of-the-art tech?

-Drop your thoughts in the comments below and let’s keep the conversation rolling!
+Drop your thoughts in the comments below and let’s keep the dialogue flowing!